xcube-dev/xcube/docs/DEV-GUIDE.md

 1. is covered by API documentation;
 1. follows existing xcube API conventions;
 1. follows PEP8 conventions;
-1. is reflected in xarray extension class `xarray.api.api.API`;
+1. is reflected in xarray extension class `xcube.api.api.API`;
 1. is reflected in CLI and WebAPI if desired;
 1. is reflected in `CHANGES.md`.